DOI-ONRR/blog-nrrd/src/pages/beyond-auto/index.md

 We have learned that document readers do not always pick up alternate text.
 We also learned that alt text doesn’t always work for individual pieces of a diagram and users benefit more from a more holistic and contextual explanation of what the diagram conveys.
 In addition to making the document screen reader friendly, we met the applicable Section 508 requirements.
 We conducted manual checks to ensure we are using sufficient contrast, reviewed reading order, and ensured we’re using more than just color to convey meaning.
 We’ll use the external org chart as a template for remediating our more detailed internal org charts and for other complex diagrams in presentations.

-*Note : Reference in this blog to any specific commercial product, process, or service, is for the information and convenience of the public, and does not constitute endorsement, recommendation, or favoring by the Department of the Interior.*